Masaru2/YAM2H/README.md

 # YAM2H - Yet another Mother 2 Hack

-(Unlike nothing ever done before) This project aims to make Earthbound the closest as possible to Mother 2, but unlike the countless "Restoration projects" it actually restores things that were unnoticed or overlooked by the creators of those projects.
+This romhack aims to make Earthbound as close as possible to Mother 2 using the best sources available without making gameplay/graphical changes (Something never done before).

-This project doesn't aim to be a pedantic "re-localization" hack or think I'm smarter than the actual translators/developers.
+And unlike other "Restoration" or "Relocalization" hacks, this project restores details that were cut from Earthbound.

 ## Origin

 Back in September 2019, I tried to port the Maternalbound Redux script to older versions of Maternalbound and shared it